kodekloudhub/certified-kubernetes-administrator-course/docs/11-Troubleshooting/03-Solution-Application-Failure.md

         ```

         ```
-        Replace the DB_Password with Correct password as shown below, delete the pod and re-create it
+        Replace the DB_Password with the correct password as shown below, delete the pod and re-create it.

         kubectl edit pod mysql -n zeta

         :%s/passwooooorrddd/paswrd

+        save the file with ":wq" in vi editor and it will create a temporary file with random name under the default path /tmp/kubectl-edit-xxxxx.yaml.
+After deleting the existing one, re-create it again with kubectl apply -f or kubectl create -f command.
         ```

         ```
         kubectl edit svc web-service -n zeta

-        Change the nodePort from 30088 to 30081
+        Change the nodePort from "30088" to "30081".

         :%s/30088/30081
         ```